Usability Testing Methods

 Moderated usability testing requires a presence of a moderator to guide the user through the study.
 This is also the traditional way of how usability testing has been conducted.

-This method is rather pricey compared to the unmoderated one and takes a lot more time to perform.
-However, it is usually worth the effort as it gives you the opportunity to follow the participant’s body language, ask follow-up questions and see their real first-time impression of your product.
+This method is rather pricey compared to the unmoderated one and takes significantly longer to conduct.
+However, it is usually worth the effort as it gives you the opportunity to follow the participant’s body language, ask not predetermined follow-up questions, and see the real-time user impression of your product.

 In unmoderated usability testing respondents are not guided by a moderator.
 This type of test is usually conducted with the help of an online usability testing tool like UXtweak.
 All you have to do is set up the study beforehand, share it with your respondents and analyze the results later.